adc0032/random-scripts/README.md

 random-scripts
 ==============

-Miscellaneous scripts I find useful
+Miscellaneous scripts I find useful:

+(1) sort_by_chr.sh   #found it frustrating to try to sort large files with multiple chromosomes, so I wrote a shell program that takes a list of chromosomes and an input file and sorts each chromosome on its own, writing it all to output.